-Mueller Sports Medicine is pleased to announce the PFATS Foundation Give-Back Program, a partnership with the Professional Football Athletic Trainers Society Foundation, Inc. (the “PFATS Foundation”), in cooperation with the Korey Stringer Institute (“KSI”) and National Athletic Trainers Association (“NATA”), to further exertional heat stroke education and awareness among athletes, school boards, parents, boosters, athletic directors, coaches, teachers, and local first responders.
+Mueller Sports Medicine is honored to announce the PFATS Foundation Give-Back Program, a partnership with the Professional Football Athletic Trainers Society Foundation, Inc. (the “PFATS Foundation”), in cooperation with the Korey Stringer Institute (“KSI”) and additional guidance from National Athletic Trainers Association (“NATA”), to further provide education and awareness of exertional heat stroke among athletes, school boards, parents, boosters, athletic directors, coaches, teachers, and local first responders.
 Exertional heatstroke is the leading cause of death among high school athletes.

-“We hope this program will provide deserving high schools education related to exertional heat stroke and the necessary equipment to address exertional heat stroke incidents.” said John Cayer, President of Mueller Sports Medicine.
+“We are optimistic this program will start to make a difference this football season.
+We are pleased to provide education to deserving high schools related to exertional heat stroke and the necessary equipment to address exertional heat stroke incidents.” said John Cayer, President of Mueller Sports Medicine.

 ABOUT MUELLER SPORTS MEDICINE

 Mueller Sports Medicine, Inc. was founded more than 60 years ago by former University of Wisconsin basketball player turned registered pharmacist Curt Mueller who coined the term “sports medicine.”
 The company was based on developing better products to protect athletes from injury and enhance their performance and has expanded into the overall health and wellness segment for all audiences.